-Ready to ditch the shore and chase some real fighters?
-Our 4-hour private offshore trip is your ticket to hooking into some of the ocean's most exciting gamefish.
-We're talking sailfish that'll make your reel scream, mahi-mahi that light up like neon, and tuna that'll test your strength.
-Whether you're new to offshore fishing or you've been around the block, this trip packs a punch.
-Our crew knows these waters like the back of their hand, and we're here to make sure you're in the right spot when the bite is on.
+Ready for some fast-paced action on the open water?
+This half-day trip out of Pompano Beach is your ticket to hooking into some of Florida's most exciting gamefish.
+We're talking about four solid hours of non-stop fishing for hard-fighting species like Sailfish, Mahi Mahi, Kingfish, and Tuna.
+Whether you're new to offshore fishing or you've been doing it for years, this trip's got something for everyone.
+Our crew knows these waters like the back of their hand and they're here to make sure you're in on the action from start to finish.

 Vehicle Guest Capacity: 6